rpcorr/mega-menu-php-version/README.md

 B. A menu item can have as many sub-items as needed.
 The submenu container has a max height of 90vh and is scrollable if items go beyond the submenu's boundary

-C. Menu items are displayed based on the current user.
-There are currently three types of users:
+C. Menu items are displayed based on the current logged in user by the whereof the userType property.

-admin - has access to all menu items ( admin, premium, & basic) premium - has access to menu items assigned with premium & basic basic - has access to menu items assigned with basic

-The navigation design shows all menu items and removes them if needed.

-**ASSUMPTION**
-Access level works from the top down, meaning admin level access can view admin, premium, and basic levels; premium level access can view premium and basic; basic level access can only view menu items assigned to the basic level.

-### The JSON File
+### The JSON Files

-The JSON file (menu.json) lives under assets/json/menu.json.
-It contains the Menu array and the users array to determine the menu items to display based on the logged in user.
+There are three JSON files for the menu and one JSON file that contains the list of users.

+The JSON files lives under assets/json/.

+The current menu json file - either admin.json, premium.json, basic.json is use based on the current logged in user.
+The users are defined in users.json.

 There are three users - one for each types of user:

+- user type: admin
-- user1: admin pw: pw123
+  username: user1 pw: pw123

+- user type: premium
-- user2: premium pw: pw123
+  username: user2 pw: pw123

+- user type: basic
-- user3: basic pw: pw123
+  username: user3 pw: pw123

-The username and user type, and style preferece are stored as PHP session variables so the status of the user is presist when browsing from page to page.
+The username, user type, and style preference are stored as PHP session variables so the status of the user is presist when browsing from page to page.
 Upon clicking the logout link, the PHP session variables are destroyed and the user is directed back to the home page.
+The user is also redirected back to the home page after 2 minutes of inactivity.

-When the page loads, the navigation menu is created from the menu.json file to build the navigation menu based on the logged in user.
-The structure of the file is as follows.
+When the page loads, the navigation menu is created (assets/php_scripts/menu.php) from the current logged in user's userType property --- one of either admin.json, premium.json, or basic.json --- to build the navigation menu.
+The structure of admin.json, premium.json, and basic.json files are based on Counting Opinions' JSON format with a few exceptions (determining the type of submenu, and their appearance).
+The structure is as follows.

+A. page_id: the page id
-A. name: menu item text to appear in the menu (string)
+B. page_title: menu item text to appear in the menu (string)
+C. page_prompt:
-B. link: the page where the menu item will direct users (string)
+D. page_link: the page where the menu item will direct users (string)

 - (#): no link is assigned as the menu item has a sub-menu (dropdown)
 - (#anchorName): a link that takes users to another section of the page